dasje/credit_card_validator/README.md

 Returns the identified card issuer.
 - #### identifyAccountIdentifier
 Returns the account identifier.
-## API
-- #### /validate_card
-This endpoint accepts a GET request with JSON body.
-Expected keys are "cardNumber" and "csvNumber".
-This returns a JSON with the same keys and boolean values.
-- #### /card_info
-This endpoint accepts a GET request with JSON body.
-Expected keys are "cardNumber" and "csvNumber".
-This returns a JSON with the following keys: "majorIndustry", "cardIssuer", "accountIdentifier".
-###
 ## Tests
 ### HTTP tests
 These tests are defined in tests.http.
 I use the REST Client plugin for VSCode.